 With the immediate release (IR) preparation of niacin, taking aspirin (325 to 650 mg) 30 minutes prior to dosing or ibuprofen (200 mg) 60 minutes before dosing can reduce flushing.

-Elevation of liver enzymes is relatively common on niacin and may progress to liver damage.
+Elevation of liver enzymes is relatively common on and may progress to liver damage.
 Therefore, regular monitoring of liver tests is mandatory.

 Niacin may cause insulin resistance and raise fasting glucose levels (13).

 Niacin may increase plasma levels of uric acid and precipitate acute gouty arthritis.
 The drug should be avoided in patients with a history of gout.

 Nicotinic acid is available in several formulations that include immediate-release (crystalline) and sustained release formulations such as Niacor and Niaspan.

 Over the counter preparations that are marketed as causing “no flush” may have no free nicotinic acid and are therefore ineffective for treating lipid abnormalities.

 Immediate-release niacin preparations are inexpensive, contain a full amount of free nicotinic acid, and are safer than most sustained-release preparations (20).